mtumilowicz/kotlin-spring-oauth2-authorization-server/README.md

         * server issuing access token to the client
         * token will be used for the client to request the resource server
         * stores the user’s and client’s credentials
-            * uses the client credentials so that it only allows known applications to be authorized by it
+            * client credentials: allows known applications to be authorized by it
     * Resource Server
         * server hosting protected data
             * example: Facebook hosting your profile and personal information
         * client obtains an access token from the authorization server
-            * uses it to call for resources on the resource server by adding the token to the HTTP request headers
+            * adds the token to the HTTP request headers (to resource server)
         * three options for implementing token validation at the resource server level
             * resource server directly call the authorization server to verify an issued token
                 * remember the rule of thumb: the network is not 100% reliable